LavaOps/FitGen/README.md

-# FitGen: Validation-Guided Repair of LLM-Generated Fitness Functions for Search-Based Software Testing
+# FitGen: Validation and Guided Repair of LLM Generated Executable Fitness Functions for Search Based Software Testing

 This repository contains the implementation and experimental artifacts for the paper:

-**FitGen: Validation-Guided Repair of LLM-Generated Fitness Functions for Search-Based Software Testing**
+**FitGen: Validation and Guided Repair of LLM Generated Executable Fitness Functions for Search Based Software Testing**

 FitGen automatically generates branch-aware fitness functions from Python source code using Large Language Models (LLMs), validates the generated fitness functions through a multi-stage validation pipeline (output, syntax, compilation, and semantic validation), repairs incorrect generations using validation-guided regeneration, and evaluates the repaired fitness functions using multiple Search-Based Software Testing (SBST) algorithms.